Wesermarsch: Geography

-The district is located at the western banks of the River Weser between Bremen and the river's mouth.
-Several rivers cross the district from west to east, the largest of them being the Hunte, which runs through Oldenburg before entering Wesermarsch.
-In the north the Weser mouth and the Jade Bight (a bay off the North Sea) enclose the Butjadingen peninsula.
-Here the largest town of the district is located: Nordenham, lying opposite to Bremerhaven at the Weser mouth.
+The district is located on the western banks of the River Weser between Bremen and the river's mouth.
+Several rivers cross the district from west to east, the largest being the Hunte, which runs through Oldenburg before entering Wesermarsch.
+In the north, the Weser mouth and the Jade Bight (a bay off the North Sea) enclose the Butjadingen peninsula.
+The district's largest town is located here: Nordenham, which lies opposite Bremerhaven at the Weser mouth.

 History

 The district was created in 1933 by merging the Ämter of Butjadingen, Brake and Elsfleth, and parts of the Ämter of Delmenhorst and Varel.

 Partnerships

-Since February 1991 the district has had a partnership with the German districts of Borken (North Rhine-Westphalia) and Ludwigslust (Mecklenburg-Vorpommern).
+Since February 1991, the district has partnered with the German districts of Borken (North Rhine-Westphalia) and Ludwigslust (Mecklenburg-Vorpommern).
 A partnership with the English Borough of Havant has existed for several decades already, and in 1989 a partnership with the Russian city of Voronezh was established.